xhubio/nanook-website/docs/modules/model.md

 ---

-This Package is the base for the table models and test cases
+This Package is the basis for the table models and test cases

 # TableInterface

 The TableInterface describes the basic Interface for the table.
-This is common for all the tables like decision tables or the matrix tables.
+This is common for all the tables, such as decision tables or the matrix tables.

 ## Properties